Why do people sometimes call a Humanist funeral “Celebrating a Life”?

 It will also acknowledge how they’ll live on in the hearts and minds of family and friends.

-Where can a Humanist funeral be held?
+Where can a humanist or secular funeral be held?

-Humanist funerals can be held in any suitable venue.
+Humanist or secular funerals can be held in any suitable venue.
 Often they are held in a “chapel” at a crematorium, at the funeral director’s premises, or at the graveside.
 I have also conducted funerals in family homes and gardens and then gone on to a crematorium or cemetery.
-Humanist funerals may also be held in a local sports or community hall or perhaps at a hotel.
+Humanist or secular funerals may also be held in a local sports or community hall or perhaps at a hotel.

 It’s best to check with your funeral director about suitable venues in your locality.

-What’s the format of a Humanist funeral?
+What’s the format of a humanist or secular funeral?

 Generally the ceremony will open with music and the family will enter – with the coffin if appropriate.
 Then I will welcome people and say the opening words, after which there will likely be contributions from family members or close friends.
 If family/friends do not wish to speak, I can speak on your behalf.

 The family will usually choose suitable readings and music and other elements – for example placing flowers or mementos.
 Some venues have facilities to have a photograph on screen or indeed a photo collage.
-I will bring the ceremony to a close with some final words including a reference to the Humanist outlook that focuses on how a person lives on in our hearts and memories.
+I will bring the ceremony to a close with some final words including a reference to the humanist outlook that focuses on how a person lives on in our hearts and memories.
 If appropriate I can include thanks on behalf of the family and an invitation to join them for refreshments afterwards.
 Typically there will be music to conclude / while people exit.

 Like any ceremony, live music can be a wonderful addition to a funeral.
 If there are family members who can play or sing that is lovely.
 Your funeral director will also have contacts with singers and musicians who can be booked for a funeral.

-How long does a Humanist funeral take?
+How long does a humanist or secular funeral take?

-Who can have a Humanist funeral?
+Who can have a humanist or secular funeral?

 What happens if the venue where we want to have the funeral ceremony can’t accommodate a coffin?